 encourage-customer-engagement-cart2cart

 According to Big Commerce, eCommerce continues to grow at a significant rate year-over-year.
-Moreover, according to the US Government, a significant majority of global Internet users have engaged in online purchases.
+Moreover, according to various market analyses, a significant majority of global Internet users have engaged in online purchases.

 An increasing number of businesses are joining the eCommerce bandwagon and racing against each other to reach the top.
-It may take just a few minutes to set up an eCommerce store, but even the most seasoned eCommerce experts find it tough to survive the competition.
+It may take just a few minutes to set up an eCommerce store, for instance, on platforms like WooCommerce, but even the most seasoned eCommerce experts find it tough to survive the competition.
 A clear roadmap for re-platforming can be essential.

 Whether you have set up an eCommerce store recently or have been running one for years, if you are struggling to increase sales, it is time to take a look at the quality of your eCommerce customer engagement practices.

 ECommerce Customer engagement is a set of activities that encourage a customer to interact with a brand and become loyal towards it.
-If you want more people to interact with your business and turn them into loyal customers, you need to improve your customer engagement initiatives.
+If you want more people to interact with your business and turn them into loyal customers, you need to improve your customer engagement initiatives, potentially with the help of comprehensive migration services.

 However, before we get into the details of improving eCommerce customer engagement, let us first take a look at some statistics which will help you understand why eCommerce customer engagement is critical: